 The clear downside, of course, is that employees with sterling records are left without a potentially valuable reference.
 Worse yet, inexperienced prospective employers may mistakenly assume the worst about someone who does not receive an explicitly positive reference from their past employer.
 Nevertheless, such policies are entirely permissible as far as the law is concerned.

 Concerned About Employment Laws?
-Get a Free Attorney Match
+Have an Attorney Answer Your Questions

 If you believe your former employer may have violated employment laws by misrepresenting your employment history to your prospective boss, you may want to explore your options.
 Sometimes the area between being truthful and a falsehood can be quite blurry.
-Learn more about your rights and options with a free attorney match today.
+Learn more about your rights and options by contacting an employment lawyer today.